 The next day some clouds roll in and we enjoy a pleasant, cool morning.
 We walk through dozens of villages, each with its very own prayer wall.
 We spin the wheels in silence.

 Some things you just wholeheartedly agree with.

 We wake to a sunny, blue-skied day and continue our climb upward through high-altitude villages.
 I can’t get enough of these tiny villages and the simple beauty of village life.

 We walk onward towards a towering wall of smooth rock.
 Local legend states that when someone dies their soul climbs this wall to heaven.

 We sleep and wake again to another blue-sky day.
 Today we face a tough climb upward.
 Luckily, we’re able to find a few reasons to stop and take a break.

-Two hours of upward climbing has rewarded us with a snow-capped mountain view and the perfect photo op.
+Two hours of upward climbing rewarded us with a snow-capped mountain view and the perfect photo op.

 Most of the villages along the trail mark the beginning and end of town with a structure of prayer wheels.
 I love that someone has painted one solitary prayer wheel yellow.
-I can almost hear it screaming, “stand out from the crowd!”
+I can almost hear it screaming, “Stand out from the crowd!”

 We walk deeper and deeper into the mountains.
-Each time we don’t think it could possibly get more beautiful, it does.
+Each time we don’t think it could get more beautiful, it does.

 See what I mean?